If you look at the Wikipedia definition of a workflow, you’re probably going to get confused as I did:

 The idea is to hold meetings with your team to find out how they’re working and to create workflows for them to execute on.
 If you’re running a small business or working remotely, asking them to record a screencast is a great option because it’s precise and easy to do.

-Once you have enough information to start creating your first formal workflow, it’s time to transfer that to a template in workflow software like Process Street.
+Once you have enough information to start creating your first formal workflow, it’s time to transfer that to a Workflow in workflow software like Process Street.

 In the example above, you can see a client onboarding workflow with three checklists — one for each time a client has been onboarded.